Actindo-AG/Documentation/Fulfillment/UserInterface/03a_Connections.md

 ![Create connection](../../Assets/Screenshots/Fulfillment/Settings/CreateConnection.png "[Create connection]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-Click this button to close the *\"Connection name\"* view and return to the connection list.
+Click this button to close the *\"Connection name\" Connection* view and return to the connection list.
 All changes are rejected.

 - *Name*
   Enter a connection name.